nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 People often view a `module` as a way to share functionality, but here we're just using it to group similar functions.
-The main thing we've done is make it clear which functions are related, and therefor **a good idea to read together**.
+The main thing we've done is make it clear which functions are related, and therefore **a good idea to read together**.
 If you want to share some part of your program's design, then you'll need to think more, though a `module` may still be the solution.